Documentation / Sustainable web plugin

 Sustainable web tab

-The plugin will use the transfer size of every asset and the domain (to know if the server run on green energy) and estimate the total amount of carbon emission for one page view.
+The plugin will use the transfer size of every asset and the domain (to know if the server runs on green energy) and estimate the total amount of carbon emission for one page view.

 First you will see the amount of estimated carbon emission for one page view.